 Some people conclude it is the vibrations and sounds that impact the mind-body and or brain waves to increase relaxation efforts.

-3. Meditation Apps
+III.
+Meditation Apps

 There is also a growing body of research behind the use of meditation apps and specific meditation apps like “Calm” and “Headspace“.
 You can access one of these apps on any phone or smart device.
 They make mediation easy, and some say, more enjoyable, but that is certainly subjective to each person.

 One study on the Calm App was conducted on efficacy of mindfulness meditation delivery via the app for college students stress.
-The study concluded that the app was an "effective modality to deliver this form of meditation to reduce stress and improve mindfulness and self-compassion in stress college students".
+The study concluded that the app was an “effective modality to deliver this form of meditation to reduce stress and improve mindfulness and self-compassion in stressed college students”.

 A randomized control trial was also conducted on mindfulness training though digital mediums.
 The concluded study found smart phone apps to be an effective delivery medium for mindfulness training.